Clarence "Bo" W. Hall - Chief Executive Officer

 Born and raised in Roanoke, VA, Eugene graduated from Ferrum College in 1999 with a Bachelor’s degree in social work.
 Eugene has worked in the criminal justice field for a total of nine years through Court Community Corrections as a pre-trial officer.
 Eugene has also worked in the group home setting with youth for a period of ten years through Hope Tree Family Services.
 He has worked for Hall Community Services since 2008.
 In his spare time, Eugene serves as a recreational coach of football and basketball for the city of Roanoke.
 He also coaches Special Olympics basketball.
 Eugene enjoys working with people and making a difference in their lives.

-Aimee Ellinwood- Program Supervisor, Mental Health Support Services
+Aimee Ellinwood- Program Supervisor, Mental Health Skill-building Services

 Aimee has a B.S. degree in Recreation Therapy and an M.S. degree in Community Counseling from Radford University.
 Aimee has worked with people from all different walks of life as a Certified Therapeutic Recreation Specialist and as a Qualified Mental Health Professional.
 Aimee previously worked as an In-home Counselor at Roanoke League of Therapists before coming here to Hall Community Services in August 2010.